drmeister/legacy-externals-clasp/README.md

 4) Go to the Clasp library and configure and build it.

-5) If you need to start over "make clean" will remove all built files.

 The libraries are built and put into the $PREFIX (see local.config) directory

 Other useful make targets: